CesareIurlaro/clips-project/README.md

 There are also three other files necessary for the correct execution of the program.
 They are:
-- `loads`, which contains the instructions necessary to configure the execution environment
+- `loads`, which contains the instructions necessary to configure the execution environment,
-- `projectCosts`, on which they are saved progressively the partial costs of the solution
+- `projectCosts`, on which they are saved progressively the partial costs of the solution,
 - `run`, used to open the CLIPS shell where to run the program.

-To run the program open `run.bat` file (or use the tool **CLIPSIDE**) and type `(batch loads)` command .
+To run the program open `run.bat` file (or use the tool **CLIPSIDE**) and type `(batch loads)` command.

 # Planning Algorithm
 The suggested algorithms for solving the problem have been **Iterative Deepening** and **A***.